opendaylight/docs/docs/release-process/managed-release.rst

 possible.

-There will be an initial checkpoint two weeks after the start of the release, a midway checkpoints one month before RC0 and a final checkpoint at RC0.
+There will be an initial checkpoint two weeks after the start of the release, a midway checkpoints one month before code freeze and a final checkpoint at code freeze.

 Initial Checkpoint
 ##################